wamoyo/wamoyo/README.md

 Some quick bullets:

 - 😁 I try to code mostly in HTML, CSS, and JavaScript with no frameworks.
-- 🧰 I'm well acquainted with AWS, Node.js, NoSQL, SVG, and I feel pretty good about my design skills lately.
+- 🧰 I'm well acquainted with AWS, Node.js, NoSQL, SVG, and I feel pretty good about my design skills.
 - 🤔 I’m looking for help with Neovim (specifically getting acquainted with making syntax files for stylus and pug).
 - 🖥 I can't wait for WebRTC to actually be ready for production, and accessible to regular web developers like me.